chronosoftbr/CPP/README.md

 C++17_Filesystem Demo Program for Win10

 First version

 Usage:

--Compile the sorce code.
-In my case was Microsoft Visual Studio Community 2019.
+-Using Microsoft Visual Studio Community 2019.
+-Create a empty console project.
+-Add the files...
+-Compile...
 -Do not forget: activate option c++17 in language project property.

 -Create a directory preferable in C:\ (i.e. C:\Filesystem).
 -Put the C++17_Filesystem.exe in the created directory.
 -Open a Console and change to directory you create.